Amazon to Riverfront

 Traffic Evaluation Study

 Starting March 9, 2020, the west-side northbound travel lane of High Street from 19th Avenue to 11th Avenue was closed for additional traffic evaluation.
-The purpose was to determine what the impacts to people driving on High Street would likely be if Alternative #3: two-way protected bikeway on High Street were to be constructed.
+The purpose was to determine what the impacts to people driving on High Street would likely be if a two-way protected bikeway on High Street were to be constructed.
 The intent of this evaluation project was to gather data on travel time, traffic queuing and intersection performance.
 This would inform decision making regarding which alternative is selected for implementation.

 Prior to the lane closure, city staff observed and recorded intersection queuing and travel times to establish existing conditions.
 During the first week of the lane closure, Transportation Planning and Traffic Operations staff spent several hours observing traffic flow in the corridor.
 The plan had been to conduct the quantitative data gathering during the second week of the project.
 Unfortunately, due to COVID-19, people started to drastically change their travel patterns at the end of the first week.
 Due to the change in traffic patterns, the evaluation project was terminated at the end of the first week and the travel lane was reopened to vehicle traffic.
-While monitoring traffic flow during the lane closure, staff observed that traffic flowed smoothly and traffic queues at intersections cleared during each traffic signal cycle.
+While monitoring traffic flow during the lane closure, staff observed that traffic flowed smoothly and traffic queues at intersections cleared during each traffic signal cycle

 Open House Materials